-Graduating in science, Alla has enjoyed a career in fine art, exploring the notions of human identity, the synergy of art and technology, and the social impact of the arts.
+Graduating in engineering science (Alla holds BSc and MSc), Alla has enjoyed a career in fine art, exploring the notions of human identity, the synergy of art and technology, and the social impact of the arts.

-Alla founded a social art project MASK in Kenya in 2007 that supports creativity of young people in Africa.
-It has since reached 13 countries in Africa and was presented at UNESCO, Saatchi Gallery, Nairobi National Museumm, the US Library of Congress and other platforms.
+In 2007, Alla founded an education charity MASK Create (formally, Mobile Art School in Kenya, MASK) that supports creativity of young people in Africa.
+It has since reached 15 African countries and was presented at UNESCO, Saatchi Gallery, Nairobi National Museum, the US Library of Congress, and other platforms.
 It has been recognised by Harvard’s School of Education, InSEA, HundrED, and Barack and Michelle Obama.
 In 2020, MASK was named ‘Most Innovative Learning Organisation 2020’ by SME News (UK).

 Alla curated her series on modern portraiture ‘The Changing Face of Portraiture’ at the National Portrait Gallery in London (2002–06), debating how portraiture can escape the ‘shackles of convention’.
 The Times wrote: ‘Alla Tkachuk believes that radical new concepts are needed in portraiture today.’
 (The Times, 13 June 2006.)